$3000 off saturdays | august 2023

 If you’re looking for something in between, wedding management, event management, or month of coordinators are the way to go.

 Whatever you decide is best for you, your wedding is the biggest day of your life so far and we want it to be as perfect as you do.
-View our list of preferred wedding vendors in the San Antonio area for help with your big day, and contact Kendall Point if you’re searching for the most picturesque Hill Country wedding venue.
+View our list of preferred vendors who have worked with our San Antonio wedding venue many times, have years of experience, and are ready to help create your big day.

 Reply...